gestalta/gestalta.github.io/_posts/shibari/9999-01-02-privatetuition.md

 ^^small groups = 2 to 3 couples

 These prices are based on lessons taught from my home.
-For lessons taught at <a href="http://anatomiestudio.com" target="_blank_">Anatomie Studio</a> there is an additional charge of £10 per hour for studio hire.
+For lessons taught at Anatomie Studio there is an additional charge of £10 per hour for studio hire.
 For lessons at other locations I may also ask for reimbursement of my travel expenses.

 **CONCESSION RATES**: I aim to make shibari accessible and affordable to as many people as possible, if you are a student, unemployed, claiming disability living allowance etc. I offer private tuition at only £20 per hour.